Kuchipudi-Vamsi/sqltsk-3/README.md

 JOIN orders ON customers.id = orders.customer_id;

 ✅ Result:
-By combining SELECT, WHERE, ORDER BY, and LIMIT, you can:
+By combining SELECT, WHERE, ORDER BY, and LIMIT, we can:
-Retrieve only the data you need
+Retrieve only the data we need
 Filter and refine results
 Sort them logically
 Control how much data is displayed